-Bursaries are paid in three termly instalments each academic year once we have received confirmation from your university that you are attending your course.
+Bursaries are paid in three termly instalments each academic year once we have received confirmation from your university that you are attending your course and you have been allocated a capped place.
 You should log on to your MyFunding account for details of any bursary payments that are scheduled to be made to you.